-Any injury sustained during sport club activities (home or away) must be reported and recorded with the Recreational Sports staff by completing an official Injury Report.
-The designated Sport Club officer (secretary) is responsible for reporting all accidents/injuries to the Athletic Trainer and/or Recreational Sports staff.
+Any injury sustained during sport club activities (home or away) must be reported and recorded with the Campus Recreation staff by completing an official Injury Report.
+The designated Sport Club officer (secretary) is responsible for reporting all accidents/injuries to the Athletic Trainer and/or Campus Recreation staff.
 Although the club secretary is responsible for completing this report, it may be necessary to get information from the injured participant and/or any other sport club members involved in the emergency.

 If anyone sustains any type of injury which requires more than a Band-Aid, then you MUST complete an injury report for that person.
 Even if someone sustains a mild injury, rests briefly and asks for an ice pack, and later returns to the game, an injury report must be completed.
-Injury reports are to be turned in to Recreational Sports on the next business day.
+Injury reports are to be completed/turned into Campus Recreation on the next business day.

 Never give injury or health information to those not involved in the medical care of injured party.
-Direct all questions to full-time, professional Recreational Sports staff.
+Direct all questions to full-time, professional Campus Recreation staff.